 Zipkin was originally built to store data in Cassandra, but it later started supporting Elasticsearch and MySQL too.

 Jaeger and Zipkin have a lot of similarities in their architecture.
 Though Zipkin is an older project, Jaeger has a more modern and scalable design.
-Let us summarize the key differences between Jaeger and Zipkin in the following points:

 Jaeger's has wider support of instrumentation libraries as it supports OpenTracing APIs and is also compatible with Zipkin's API.
 Jaeger also provides an option to migrate from Zipkin.
+On the other hand, Zipkin supports popular frameworks in the official clients, while leaving the community to instrument smaller libraries like database drivers.

 Jaeger can be deployed as a single binary where all Jaeger backend components run as a single process or as a scalable distributed system.
 Zipkin, on the other hand, can only be run as a single binary that includes the collector, storage, query service, and web UI.